adamsilver/maintainablecss.com-jekyll/_chapters/08-modifiers.md

 description: Use modifiers to change appearance based on slight differences.
 ---

-Like state, a modifier can also override styles.
+Like state, modifiers also override styles.
 This is useful when modules (or components) have small and well understood differences.

 Take an e-commerce site whereby each category has a unique background image in the header.
 All headers have the same padding, and margin etc. The only difference is the background image.

 For example, the *boys* category would have a modifier as follows:

 	<div class="categoryHeader categoryHeader-boys">